GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/swift-ui-representable.md

 #### Parameters

-  - content: Content of the view.
+  - `content`: Content of the view.
 Its value is automatically updated when it's changed

 ### `asView(_:)`